 In all other events, only non-lethal ammunition should be used: water cannons, tear gas, etc. Non-Lethal Force, and better protecting soldiers with riot gear, is the main way to avoid endangering the lives of both soldiers and child rioters.
 There is an urgent need to invest in non-lethal force as a means of maintaining order in violent demonstrations.
 This is not a new recommendation.
 The need was brought up in October 1990, by the Clarification Committee on the events of the Temple Mount after several Palestinians were killed by Israeli police in a stone-throwing disturbance.
-The committee recommended "the immediate need for developing technological alternatives [to live fire] whose effectiveness is greater than gas or live
+The committee recommended "the immediate need for developing technological alternatives [to live fire] whose effectiveness is greater than gas or live bullets."46 The technology exists.47 To further this decision, Professor Charles Greenbaum of the Hebrew University has taken the initiative to establish a working group on children in the prevention of injury and death of children participating in demonstrations, now administered by DCI-Israel.
+The goal is to reduce child deaths through dialogue with high-ranking IDF officers, in order to promote and discuss the only scenario: tear gas, rubber bullets, live ammunition.

 &lt;sup>43 B'tselem, The Killing of Palestinian Children and Open-Fire Regulations, Jerusalem, 1993.
 See also: DCI-Israel and IMUT (Mental Health Workers for Peace) A Situation Analysis of Palestinian Children In the West Bank and Gaza.
 June 1992-May 1993, Jerusalem, June 1, 1993.

-B'tselem, Op.
+44 B'tselem, Op.
 Cit., p.17.

-However, Robin Coupland wrote in the British Medical Journal, vol. 315. "non-lethal" weapons: precipitating a new arms race warns that the public might be seduced by the term, a weapon is still designed to cause bodily harm.
+&lt;sup>45 However, Robin Coupland wrote in the British Medical Journal, vol. 315. "non-lethal" weapons: precipitating a new arms race warns that the public might be seduced by the term, a weapon is still designed to cause bodily harm.
 July 12, 1997.
 Clearly all aspects should be studied.